Elizabeth Casson: Dorset House

 In 1926, Casson visited an occupational therapy centre in Bloomingdale Hospital, New York City, whilst on holiday, and decided that the UK needed a similar facility; in the late 1920s, Casson decided to establish one.
 She borrowed £1000 from her brother, Lewis, to help set up the occupational therapy centre.
 Dorset House opened in Clifton, Bristol, in 1929 as a residential centre for women with mental health issues.
 She expanded Dorset House and on 1 January 1930 the UK's first occupational therapy school, known as Dorset House School of Occupational Therapy opened, and she became medical director herself.
-Miss Constance Tebbit was the first Principal.
+Miss Constance Tebbit (Alice Constance Owens) was the first Principal.
 The school's course would teach not only the medical subjects such as anatomy and physiology, but also occupational treatments such as weaving, bookbinding, and other crafts, as well as how to organise activities such as country dancing and how these activities applied to occupational therapy.
 Ciné films of these activities can be found at the Dorset House archive held by Oxford Brookes University library.

 Casson's vision for Dorset House was that of a 'community where every individual was encouraged to feel that she had a real object'.
 Having seen the benefit, in the United States and at Octavia Hill, she combined medical interventions with education and recreational approaches.
 She actively involved herself in the daily therapeutic activities, often inspired by her artistic childhood and build closer relationships between patients and staff, creating a community feel.
 At one point she even cast herself in Dorset House's drama production, playing Mr. William Collins in their 1934 rendition of Pride and Prejudice.